“Leadership is an art, not an action”

 By Simon Sinek

 Some personalities and companies are more innovative, powerful, and more successful than others, but why?
-The question is answered in this formidable book where there is a broad spectrum of real-life stories that Sinek binds untidily to give a clear conception of what it truly takes to lead and encourage.
+So, The question is answered in this formidable book where there is a broad spectrum of real-life stories that Sinek binds untidily to give a clear conception of what it truly takes to lead and encourage.

 2. The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations